Themis99/Ethereum_price_prediction/README.md

 The price of Bitcoin was used because it has a high positive correlation with the price of Etherium.
 Accordingly, we thought it appropriate to take into account the price of the Fear and Greed Index.
 The Fear and Greed indicator reflects the general market sentiment about the fate of Bitcoin (Fear Or Greed).
 More about the Fear and Greed indicator can be found here https://alternative.me/crypto/fear-and-greed-index/.

 Min-max normalization was performed on the original data they before were used for training and evaluation.
-Min-max normalization was used as it is the most commonly used method for data normalization in research dealing with cryptocurrency prediction
+Min-max normalization was used as it is the most commonly used method for data normalization in research dealing with cryptocurrency prediction.

 # Results
 Four different metrics were used to evaluate the model: